jkulton/ditto/README.md

 wrangler kv:namespace create "DITTO_KV"
 ```

-The previous command will instruct you to append some content to `wrangler.toml`, be sure to do so.
+The previous command will instruct you to append some content to `wrangler.toml`.

-Publish your Worker and start using your mock API: `wrangler publish`
+Publish your Worker and start using it: `wrangler publish`

 ---